top of page

 C

-IMPORTANT - Before disassembling each HIGH RISER, be sure to only remove the ELBOW TO RISER BOLT and the RACK BOLT.
-The INSERT BOLTS do NOT need to be removed.
+IMPORTANT - Before installing each HIGH RISER, only remove the 5 - ELBOW TO RISER BOLT and 6 - RACK BOLT identified with orange.
+The turquoise 4 - INSERT BOLTS do NOT need to be removed.

 1 - INSERT